 \begin{itemize}

-\item The book, {\em Unifying Computing and Cognition} \cite{wolff_2006} describes strengths of the SP system in several areas, mainly in AI, with corresponding potential in applications that require human-like intelligence.
+\item The book, {\em Unifying Computing and Cognition} \cite{wolff_2006} describes strengths of the SP System in several areas, mainly in AI, with corresponding potential in applications that require human-like intelligence.

-\item The paper ``The SP theory of intelligence: benefits and applications'' \cite{sp_benefits_apps} describes several potential benefits and applications of the SP system, including potential: for an overall simplification of computing systems, including software; for applications in the processing of natural language; in software engineering; in bioinformatics; and several more.
+\item The paper `The SP Theory of Intelligence: benefits and applications' \cite{sp_benefits_apps} describes several potential benefits and applications of the SP System, including potential for: an overall simplification of computing systems, including software; applications in the processing of natural language; benefits in software engineering; benefits in bioinformatics; and several more.

-\item The paper ``Big data and the SP theory of intelligence'' \cite{sp_big_data} describes how the SP system may help solve nine significant problems with big data.
+\item The paper `Big data and the SP Theory of Intelligence' \cite{sp_big_data} describes how the SP System may help solve nine significant problems with big data.

-\item The paper ``Autonomous robots and the SP theory of intelligence'' \cite{sp_autonomous_robots} describes how the SP system may help in the development of human-like intelligence in autonomous robots.
+\item The paper `Autonomous robots and the SP Theory of Intelligence' \cite{sp_autonomous_robots} describes how the SP System may help in the development of human-like intelligence in autonomous robots.

-\item The paper ``Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision'' \cite{sp_vision} describes, as its title suggests, how the SP system may help in the understanding of human vision and in the development of computer vision.
+\item The paper `Application of the SP Theory of Intelligence to the understanding of natural vision and the development of computer vision' \cite{sp_vision} describes, as its title suggests, how the SP System may help in the understanding of human vision and in the development of computer vision.

-\item The paper ``Towards an intelligent database system founded on the SP theory of computing and cognition'' \cite{wolff_sp_intelligent_database} describes how the SP system may function as a database system that, in a relatively streamline manner, can accommodate a wider variety of kinds of knowledge than a conventional DBMS, with potential for aspects of intelligence as summarised in \cite[Section 4.3]{sp_maths_science}.
+\item The paper `Towards an intelligent database system founded on the SP Theory of computing and cognition' \cite{wolff_sp_intelligent_database} describes how the SP System may function as a database system that, in a relatively streamlined manner, can accommodate a wider variety of kinds of knowledge than a conventional DBMS, with potential for diverse aspects of intelligence.

-\item The paper ``Medical diagnosis as pattern recognition in a framework of information compression by multiple alignment, unification and search'' \cite{wolff_medical_diagnosis} describes how the SP system may serve as a repository for medical knowledge and as a means of assisting medical practitioners in medical diagnosis.
+\item The paper `Medical diagnosis as pattern recognition in a framework of information compression by multiple alignment, unification and search' \cite{wolff_medical_diagnosis} describes how the SP System may serve as a repository for medical knowledge and as a means of assisting medical practitioners in medical diagnosis.